-"This continues to be a pandemic of the unvaccinated.
-Yes, those who have had two doses sometimes get hospitalized, but they're typically not as sick.
+"This continues to be a pandemic of the unvaccinated," he said.
+"Yes, those who have had two doses sometimes get hospitalized, but they're typically not as sick.
 They don't need a ventilator and they have a much lower likelihood of dying.
 So it honestly is a little frustrating that this pandemic continues amongst the unvaccinated when there is a really good vaccine available to knock this down.
-I don't think we want to go into a third summer and then start looking at a fourth winter of COVID."
+As we enter the third winter of COVID, I don't think we want to go into a third summer and then start looking at a fourth winter of COVID."